PB-byte393/AI_AgriYield_Predictor-Pranjal/Pranjal/README.md

 | :---: | :---: |
 | ![AgriYield Predictor Light Mode UI](demo/Screenshot%20%28205%29.png) | ![AgriYield Predictor Dark Mode UI](demo/Screenshot%20%28207%29.png) |

-**🚀 Deployment**
-**Current Status:** Locally Deployed (Localhost)

-This application involves machine learning models and is currently optimized for local execution.

-**To test the application:**
-Please follow the "How to Run Locally" instructions at the bottom of this README.
-Once the Flask server is running, the application will be accessible at `http://127.0.0.1:5000/` on your local machine.

 **✨ Core Features:**

 - **ML-Powered Predictions:** Provides real-time crop yield forecasts using a trained Random Forest model.